kendricktang/connect_four/README.md

 ## Submitting your implementation

-We expect one deliverable in your submission with: the documentation, source code, and anything else required to run you solution.
+We expect one deliverable in your submission with the scripts or executables that setup the data warehouse, load the data, and transform it as needed.
+Please include some documentation explaining how to run your scripts.

 To submit the source code, configuration files, etc, the easiest way is to share a Github or BitBucket repository with us (we will send you the